BloomBooks/BloomDesktop/ReadMe.md

 ### Setting up c# formatting

-In a terminal, run `dotnet tool install csharpier -g --version 0.25.0` In Visual Studio, under Extensions, install "CSharpier".
+In a terminal, run `dotnet tool restore`.
+This will install any tools we have put in .config/dotnet-tools.json along with the correct versions.
+In Visual Studio, under Extensions, install "CSharpier".
 In Preferences, under CSharpier:Solution, set `Reformat with CSharpier on Save` to `true`.
 Note that you are setting it for this solution, not in general.
 You should also install the CSharpier extension in vscode.
 When testing a new version of csharpier, to format everything, run `dotnet csharpier src/BloomExe`